Defect Summary Report

 Key | The Jira unique identifier for each defect.
 This helps you quickly locate, reference, and track a specific issue |

-Project | Shows which project or module the defect belongs to, helping you understand where issues are concentrated |
+Project | The project that the defect belongs to helps you understand where issues are concentrated |

-Priority | Indicates how urgent or important the defect is (e.g., High, Medium, Low), so you can focus on what needs attention first. |
+Priority | The importantance the defect is that you can focus on what needs attention first. |

-Status | Reflects the current stage of the defect (e.g., Open, In Progress, Resolved, Closed), giving you an overview of progress. |
+Status | The Jira current stage of the defect ( TODO IN PROGRESS DONE), giving you an overview of progress. |

-Revision | Specifies the version, build, or revision in which the defect was found or fixed, useful for release tracking and traceability. |
+Revision | The version, build, or revision in which the defect was found or fixed is useful for release tracking and traceability. |

-Assignee | Shows who is responsible for working on the defect, helping you see ownership and workload distribution. |
+Assignee | The member who is responsible for working on the defect helps you see ownership and workload distribution. |

-Reporter | Identifies the person who created or logged the defect, letting you trace the origin and context of the issue. |
+Reporter | The member who created or logged the defect lets you trace the origin and context of the issue. |

 Choose the 🔼 to sort ascending.